D$^2$USt3R: Enhancing 3D Reconstruction for Dynamic Scenes: Methodology

 \subsection{Additional heads for downstream task}

-\paragraph{Dynamic mask head.} Since our model implicitly understands the mask's location, we further regress a dynamic mask using an additional head.
-We predict a single-channel logit, $\hat{M}_{\text{dyn}}$, using a DPT head~\cite{ranftl2021vision} in a manner similar to the pointmap regression head.
-To train this head, we employ the following cross-entropy loss:
+To further enhance the capabilities and interpretability of our SDAP framework, we introduce two additional downstream heads dedicated to explicitly modeling dynamic masks and optical flow. \paragrapht{Dynamic mask head.} Since our model implicitly encodes regions corresponding to dynamic motion, we explicitly regress dynamic masks using an additional head.
+Specifically, we predict a single-channel logit map, $\hat{M}_{\text{dyn}}$, using a DPT head~\cite{ranftl2021vision}, structured similarly to our pointmap regression head.
+We supervise this head using a binary cross-entropy loss defined as follows:

 where $\sigma(\cdot)$ denotes the sigmoid function and $\mathcal D_{\text{all}}$ denotes the set of all pixels.